1stbenz/1stbenz.github.io/_posts/en/2025-09-17-memory-saving-battery.md

 * **The Consequence of Power Loss:** If disconnected, the ECU loses these correction records and reverts to the "factory clean" default angle.
 Because the physical valve is still dirty, the default angle provides insufficient air, leading to **unstable idle, severe vibration, or even stalling**.
 * **ECU Learning:** The car will need to be driven for a period to allow the ECU to "relearn" and correct the valve angle again.

-According to many OEM Standard Operating Procedures (SOPs), battery replacement is performed by disconnecting the power entirely.
-This is because **dealerships are equipped with proprietary diagnostic tools** that can instantly clear fault codes and recalibrate sensors, such as the throttle body.
-In contrast, independent shops and DIYers typically use a **"memory saver"** to maintain power during the swap.
-This prevents the loss of electronic settings and avoids the risk of system errors that would otherwise require a trip back to the dealer.
+If you flip through the repair manual, you’ll find that many OEM SOPs adopt a “power-off replacement.”
+The main reason is that the manufacturer is equipped with **dedicated diagnostic computers**, which can instantly clear fault codes, perform sensor calibration, and even **re-execute anti-theft key synchronization and authorization when the system is locked**.

+In contrast, independent shops and DIY car owners usually use a “memory saver” to carry out non-power-off replacements.
+This not only preserves the vehicle’s learned parameters but also prevents large voltage fluctuations that could cause **IMMO malfunctions**, damage electronic modules, or even require returning to the OEM for “activation” or “re-flashing.”

-If you are unsure whether your vehicle requires a dealer-level reset after a power loss, the safest approach is to **use a memory saver during the replacement, then manually reset the BMS (Battery Management System) via the onboard computer.**
+If you’re unsure whether your vehicle requires OEM computer settings after a power-off, the safest method is: **use a memory saver during replacement, then reset the BMS in the ECU**.

 ---